hjerpbakk/SlackProfilebot/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/498ui2cq6tpxg7c7/branch/master?svg=true)](https://ci.appveyor.com/project/Sankra/slackprofilebot/branch/master) [![codecov](https://codecov.io/gh/Sankra/SlackProfilebot/branch/master/graph/badge.svg)](https://codecov.io/gh/Sankra/SlackProfilebot)

-In a large Slack team, it is important that user profiles are completed enough such that users can recognise each other.
+In a large Slack team, it's important that user profiles are completed enough for the users to recognise each other.
 Profilebot is a simple bot used for validating Slack user profiles.
 It is written in C# and it's easy to extend for all your profile checking needs.
-It runs out of the box either as a console app or a Windows service.
+It runs out of the box either as a console app (Windows) or a Windows service.

 <p align="center">
 <img src="https://raw.githubusercontent.com/Sankra/SlackProfilebot/master/logo.png" alt="Profilebot" width="50%" />